iisti/it_admin_tricks/security/how_to_2fa_android_device.md

       ~~~
       killall -9 httpd ; rm /data/data/com.termux/files/usr/var/run/apache2/httpd.pid ; apachectl -k start
       ~~~
-3. In browser you shold see "test" at http://IP_of_phone:8080
+1. In browser you shold see "test" at http://IP_of_phone:8080
+1. Remove index.html and create header.html.
+All the new sms files should be listed below header content.